-Day 17: Wednesday 13 August, Kirkwall - South Ronaldsay - Aberdeen
+Day 17: Wednesday 17 June, Kirkwall - South Ronaldsay - Aberdeen

 - Churchill Barriers

 - Italian Chapel

 - Orkney Wine Shop

 - Orkney Fossil and Heritage Centre

-- Cuween Hill Chambered Cairn

-- Rennibister Earth House
+- The Cairns Excavation and the archaeological landscape of South Ronaldsay

 - Farewell Dinner at a local restaurant

-Our last morning in Orkney takes us to the island of Ronaldsay in the south east.
+Our last day in Orkney takes us on a special route to the island of Ronaldsay in the south east.
 We drive over the Churchill Barriers, constructed to protect Scapa Flow during World War II, that link the island to the mainland of Orkney.
 The Italian prisoners of war who built the Barriers also built for themselves the beautiful and touching Italian Chapel.
 They constructed the chapel from two Nissan huts, and decorated the interior with 3D wall paintings that create the impression of a stone chapel; the sanctuary image was based on the reproduction of a painting of the Madonna kept in the pocket of one of the prisoners.
 Everything they used to create this very remarkable place was recycled.

-We stop briefly at the Orkney wine shop and then move on to the Orkney Fossil and Heritage Centre to explore the exhibits at leisure.
+We stop briefly at the Orkney wine shop and then move on to the Orkney Fossil and Heritage Centre where we explore the exhibits at leisure.
+From there, we travel down to the Cairns excavation, if the dig is open, for a tour of this ground-breaking work on an Iron Age broch.